- Travel in France

 health care in France.

-The French health care system is funded in part by obligatory health
+The French health care system is funded from four sources:

-contributions levied on all salaries, and paid by employers, employees
+contributions levied on earned income, for which it is paid by employers, employees

 of health care that they receive.